-We visited Mexico in January 2018 and for winter in the northern hemisphere it was a balmy 23+ degrees.
+We visited Mexico in January 2018 and for winter in the northern hemisphere, it was a balmy 23+ degrees.
 The water however was not so balmy and bloody freezing out near the seals.
-Because of this swimming the sea lions is limited to about forty-five minutes.
+Because of this swimming with the sea lions is limited to about forty-five minutes.

 It was an amazing and exhilarating experience to swim with these agile creatures who leapt over my head, swum in circles around me and dove beneath my feet whilst gliding effortlessly through the waves.
-Being honest, they really put me to shame!
+To be honest, they really put me to shame!

 We took out a buoyancy aid with us as the cold water wiped their smiles away pretty quickly.
 This meant that they could come back and float whenever they felt tired – which they totally took advantage of and the poor tour guide frequently had to drag them around.

 It was a bit funny but they both insisted that they had an amazing time and re-watching these videos (eleven months later) made them smile and hug me and proclaim how wonderful it was.
 So I guess you could say the day was a big success.